-Hello and welcome to this tutorial, it is going to be a long one so sit back, grab your phone and relax.
-I mean, not really relax but you get the picture.
-This tutorial is going to be a little long so follow me!
-This is for all the supernerds out there who just can't get enough of the amazing Kali Linux OS and would like to take their obsession with them!
+Hello and welcome to this tutorial; it will be a long one, so sit back, grab your phone, and relax.
+This tutorial is going to be a little long, so follow me!
+This is for all the super nerds out there who can't get enough of the amazing Kali Linux OS and would like to take their obsession with them!

-This is an ADVANCED tutorial and I would recommend it only to those who have prior experience with some form of Linux, preferably Debian as Kali Linux is based off of Debian as well as some experience using Termux on Android.
-Anyways, I will be listing the prerequisites below!
-I sincerely hope that you enjoy this and don't forget to leave me a comment if you like it or have questions!
+This is an ADVANCED tutorial, and I would recommend it only to those who have prior experience with some form of Linux, preferably Debian as Kali Linux is based on Debian and some experience using Termux on Android.
+Anyway, I will be listing the prerequisites below!
+I sincerely hope you enjoy this and don't forget to leave me a comment if you like it or have questions!

 Prerequisites for the Tutorial

-As I mentioned above, there are some things that you will need to continue on with this tutorial and these are:
+As I mentioned above, there are some things that you will need to continue with this tutorial, and these are:

 - Basic knowledge of Linux, preferably Debian